 Research interests: Econometric Methodology and Applications: Structural Breaks, Common Stochastic Trends, Aggregation Issues in Economics and Finance, Instability of Money Demand Functions, Welfare Costs of Inflation; Panel Data Econometrics: Nonstationarity and Breaks in Panels; Econometrics.
 Financial Econometrics and Finance: High-Frequency Econometrics, Testing for Jumps, Modeling Price and Liquidity Discovery Models, Systemic Risk and Early Warning Indicators, Banking and Insurance and Shadow Entities.

-His teaching includes Econometria, Advanced Econometrics, Foundations of Econometrics, Econometrics of Financial Markets, Financial Econometrics, Advanced Financial Modelling and Forecasting, Panel Data Econometrics for Finance and Banking, Shadow Banking and Systemic Risk, Risk Indicators and Bubble/Burst in Financial Markets.
+His teaching includes Econometria, Financial Econometrics, Advanced Econometrics, Foundations of Econometrics, Econometrics of Financial Markets, Advanced Financial Modelling and Forecasting, Panel Data Econometrics for Finance and Banking, Shadow Banking and Systemic Risk, Risk Indicators and Bubble/Burst in Financial Markets.